List of national founders: India

-Mahatma Gandhi (1869–1948) is considered the father of the nation and one of the most prominent leaders of the Indian independence movement.
+Mahatma Gandhi (1869–1948) is considered the father of the nation and most prominent leader of the Indian independence movement.

 Indonesia

+There were 68 founding figures (tokoh pendiri) of Indonesia, with the four key drafting groups/figures, being Sukarno, Mohammad Hatta, Soepomo, and Muhammad Yamin.
 The 4 general founders of Indonesia are generally considered to be Sukarno, Mohammad Hatta, Sutan Sjahrir, and Tan Malaka.
 Sukarno is considered to be a founding father by some Indonesians, although he had an authoritarian rule during the time of his presidency.
 Mohammad Hatta is generally considered as one of the more democratic founder of Indonesia.
 They both signed the Proclamation of Independence, proclaiming the independence of Indonesia from the Netherlands on 17 August 1945.
 A day later, they were elected respectively as the first President and Vice President of Indonesia.

 As the Netherlands did not recognize the proclamation of independence immediately, both of them were prominent figures and were seen as symbol of unity among Indonesian people to fight against Dutch during the National Revolution from 1945 to 1949.
 In August 1949, Hatta headed a delegation to The Hague for a Round Table Conference which then led to the recognition of Indonesian independence by the Netherlands on 27 December 1949.